bjlkeng/bjlkeng.github.io/source/posts/pixelcnn.rst

 you could have a different network for each pixel but that seems inefficient).
 There are a couple subtleties when doing that:

-(a) Due to the autoregressive nature, pixel :math:`i` should not see any pixels
+(a) Due to the autoregressive nature, output pixel :math:`i` should not see any
-    :math:`\geq i`, otherwise it wouldn't be autoregressive (you could "see the future").
+    input pixels :math:`\geq i`, otherwise it wouldn't be autoregressive (you could "see the future").
 (b) Selecting a distribution and its corresponding loss function in order to
     model the output pixels.